myxyplyxyt/runtime-patterns-binary/Readme.txt

 Drag the runtime-patterns-demo.bin file from your downloads directory to the DIS_F746NG drive.

+If another program is already running on the DISCO board, hold down the black button on the back of the board, while you drag the new binary file to the DIS_F746NG drive.

 The program should appear and begin to run on your DISCO board.